 The following chart shows how many points you’ll need for an off-peak, standard or peak award stay:

 |Category||Off-peak awards||Standard awards||Peak awards|

 Luckily, Marriott doesn’t impose any blackout dates on award night stays.
 However, many properties (especially higher-tiered properties) have limited standard room availability.
 To ensure you can score the award night stay you want, we recommend looking as far in advance as possible.

 With the Marriott Brilliant card, you have the option of transferring your points to more than 40 travel partners at a 3:1 rate.
 You’ll also get a 25 percent bonus (15,000 points) for every 60,000 points that you transfer.

 Unfortunately, you’ll almost always lose some point value when you transfer – due to the less than ideal transfer rate.
 Even with the 25 percent transfer bonus and many airline programs offering a mile value greater than 1 cent per mile, transferring is not your best option in most cases.

 Ongoing Marriott elite status

-Cardholders will automatically receive Gold Elite status with the loyalty program.
-This comes with all sorts of luxury perks, including complimentary room upgrades based on availability.
-Gold Elite members also enjoy late checkout, complimentary Wi-Fi and mobile check-in.
+Cardholders will automatically receive Platinum Elite status with this card.
+This typically requires 50 stays in a calendar year and comes with all sorts of luxury perks, including complimentary room upgrades based on availability.
+Platinum Elite members also enjoy late checkout, complimentary Wi-Fi and more.